 When the Digital Audio Network option is fitted, it is possible to select any channel(s) as being sourced from this network.
-To do this, connect the audio network connection to the connection on the rear of the Device, and set the relevant Input Type parameter to "Dante" (for example.)
+To do this, connect the audio network connection to the connection on the rear of the Device, and set the relevant Input Type menu Type parameter to "Dante" (for example.)

-When the Digital Audio Network input is installed and routed, the "Net Audio" indicator will illuminate.
+When the Digital Audio Network input is installed and routed, the "Net Audio" indicator above the encoders will illuminate.
 This indicator will come on even if there are no cables plugged into the networked audio port on the Device.

-As for the AES3 inputs, it is possible to change the gain of the Dante input (when Dante is selected) by adjusting the trim parameter in the Tools>inputs view of the System Engineer panel.
+As for the AES3 inputs, it is possible to set the relative gain between an Analogue input and the signals sourced from the Digital Audio Network using the Input Trim Dante gain parameter.